lf-edge/ekuiper/docs/en_US/plugins/plugins_tutorial.md

 Users can use [REST API](https://github.com/emqx/kuiper/blob/master/docs/en_US/restapi/plugins.md) or [CLI](https://github.com/emqx/kuiper/blob/master/docs/en_US/cli/plugins.md) to manage plugins.
 The following takes the REST API as an example to deploy the plugin compiled in the previous step to the production environment.

 1. Package the plugin and put it into the http server.
 Package the file `.so` of the plugin compiled in the previous step and the default configuration file (only required for source) `.yaml` into a `.zip` file (assuming that the file is `mysqlSink.zip`).
 Put this file into the http server that the production environment can also access.
+    - Some plugin may depend on libs that are not installed on Kuiper environment.
+The user can either install them manually in the Kuiper server or put the install script and dependencies in the plugin zip and let the plugin management system do the installation.
+Please refer to [ Plugin File Format](../restapi/plugins.md#plugin-file-format) for detail.
 2. Use REST API to create plugins:
    ```
    POST http://{$production_kuiper_ip}:9081/plugins/sinks